ppy/osu-wiki/news/2023/2023-12-21-project-loved-december-2023.md

 [![](/wiki/shared/news/2023-12-21-project-loved-december-2023/1093282.jpg)](https://osu.ppy.sh/community/forums/topics/1860168)

-[BeatMARIO - Night of Knights (USAO Remix)](https://osu.ppy.sh/beatmapsets/1093282#taiko) by ::Nishizumi::{ user=2496768 } and [popopo](https://osu.ppy.sh/users/3090416)\
+[BeatMARIO - Night of Knights (USAO Remix)](https://osu.ppy.sh/beatmapsets/1093282#taiko) by ::Nishizumi::{ user=2496768 } and ::popopo::{ user=3090416 }\
 205 BPM, 3:21 | 1.73★ – 6.54★\
 *description written by ::Boaz::{ user=13302996 }*

 I'm sure everyone has heard *Night of Knights*, but have you heard of the extremely diverse USAO remix?
-I'm sure most tournament players have because of this set by ::Nishizumi::{ user=2496768 } and [popopo](https://osu.ppy.sh/users/3090416) (formerly known as Steven1)!
+I'm sure most tournament players have because of this set by ::Nishizumi::{ user=2496768 } and ::popopo::{ user=3090416 } (formerly known as Steven1)!

 This *Night of Knights* remix by USAO brings a lot to the table, varying from tech to hardcore and hardstyle.
 This means the Inner Onis offer a very cool experience with fun tech sections and thrilling finisher parts.
 It is no surprise that this is one of the most popular abandoned taiko mapsets out there.